chrisrhymes/mere-blog-theme/README.md

 It has a homepage which displays the latest 6 posts and a paginated blog page used to list out all blog posts.

+**Mere Blog Theme uses Jekyll 3.9 for compatibility with GitHub Pages**

 ## Installation